How Artificial Intelligence is Transforming Healthcare

 Benefits of AI in Healthcare

 One of the key benefits of AI in healthcare is its ability to make data-driven decisions.
 By analyzing large amounts of data, AI can identify trends and patterns that human beings would take longer to identify, or miss altogether.
-This robust data analysis allows doctors and other healthcare professionals to spend time more efficiently and make more informed decisions about treatment options and patient care.
+This robust data analysis allows clinician and other healthcare professionals to spend time more efficiently and make more informed decisions about treatment options and patient care.

 An example is how AI is being used to develop better diagnostic tools.
-By analyzing images and other data from patients, AI-powered diagnostic tools can often identify diseases and conditions more accurately than human doctors can.
+By analyzing images and other data from patients, AI-powered diagnostic tools can often identify diseases and conditions more accurately than human providers can.
 This is particularly important for cancers and rare diseases, the latter of which can often be difficult to diagnose or detect.

 More robust systems are able to analyze the diagnostic information and couple it with AI analysis of patient medical history and past data from tests and scans to identify the best treatment options.
 Rather than looking at patient information in a vacuum, AI is able to aggregate all of the available information from that individual patient, as well as population data, and use it to help make more encompassing care decisions.
-It can also help doctors plan treatments, monitor patient progress, and warn them about any potential problems.
+It can also help clinicians plan treatments, monitor patient progress, and warn them about any potential problems.
 In some cases, AI can even be used to carry out treatment itself — either through AI-powered robots that can assist during surgery, or systems that automatically dispense medications.

 Drugs and Treatment